-First of all, because Matt is brilliant at what he does and without a doubt, the most successful travel blogger out there, not just in terms of reader numbers but also financially.
-And secondly because meeting him a couple of times has confirmed tis and made me realize even more that it wouldn’t hurt to have a look inside his head 🙂
+Matt is brilliant at what he does and, without a doubt, the most successful travel blogger out there, not just in terms of reader numbers but also financially.
+Having met him a couple of times, I can also say he's genuinely a nice guy and I know it wouldn't hurt to have a look inside his head :-)

 But enough with the intro.
 Let's see what his course has to offer.

-The course lessons focus on 9 different topics broken down into 28 separate lessons.
+The course's lessons focus on 10 different topics broken down into 74 separate lessons.
 The topics are:

 - Social Media